modsim/ChromaHD-genmesh/README.md

 6. Switch off outputs of mesh fragments
 7. Mesh.MaxNumThreads3D, Mesh.CharacteristicLengthFactor, Mesh.OptimizeThreshold,
 8. Implement geometry creation in Built in kernel
-    1. Create routines for spheres and cylinders
+    2. Create routines for spheres and cylinders
-    2. Modularize and refactor existing code
+    3. Modularize and refactor existing code
+9. BridgeOffsetFactor -> BridgeOffsetRatio
+10. db_dp -> RelativeBridgeRadius
+11. Bridges at the cylinder-bead interface

 ## Known Issues
 1. After mesh size constraints were applied to only surfaces (and points were used inside beads), the Netgen optimizer crashes randomly.